morswin22/pychroma/README.md

 </h3>

 pychroma provides general-purpose access to the [Razer Chroma SDK REST API](https://assets.razerzone.com/dev_portal/REST/html/index.html) for control over the LEDs of Razer devices.
-The work environment is easy to set up and it features the controller and sketches.
-A sketch code structure is heavily inspired from [p5js.org](https://p5js.org/) conventions.
+The work environment is easy to set up and it features a sketch and (optionally) a controller.
+The sketch code structure is heavily inspired from [p5js.org](https://p5js.org/) conventions.
+The controller allows having multiple sketches.

 ### Features